testcontainers/testcontainers-go/docs/features/wait/host_port.md

 - a port to be listening in the container.
 The port and protocol to be used, which is represented by a string containing port number and protocol in the format "80/tcp"
 - the first exposed port in the container.

+Variations on the HosPort wait strategy are supported, including:

-## Waiting for a port in the container
+## Listening port in the container

 ```golang
 req := ContainerRequest{